marian-stanciulica/Foodybite/README.md

 ### Main

-This module is responsible for instantiation and composing all independent modules in a centralized place which simplifies the management of modules, components and their dependencies, thus removing the need for them to communicate directly, increasing the composability and extensibility of the system (`Open/Closed Principle`).
+This module is responsible for instantiation and composing all independent modules in a centralized location which simplifies the management of modules, components and their dependencies, thus removing the need for them to communicate directly, increasing the composability and extensibility of the system (`Open/Closed Principle`).

-Moreover, it represent the composition root of the app and I use it to handle the following responsiblities:
+Moreover, it represents the composition root of the app and handles the following responsiblities:
 1. [Adding caching by intercepting network requests](#adding-caching-by-intercepting-network-requests) (`Decorator Pattern`)
 2. [Adding fallback strategies when network requests fail](#adding-fallback-strategies-when-network-requests-fail) (`Composite Pattern`)
 3. [Handling navigation](#handling-navigation) (flat and hierarchical navigation)

 #### Adding caching by intercepting network requests

-One extremely beneficial advantage of having a composition root is the possibility to inject behaviour in an instance without changing its implementation using the `Decorator` pattern.
+One extremely beneficial advantage of having a composition root is the ability to inject behaviour into an instance without changing its implementation using the `Decorator` pattern.
 I use it to intercept the requests and save the received domain models in the local store.

 The following is an example of how I applied the pattern to introduce the caching behaviour after receiving the nearby restaurants.
-The decorator just conforms to the protocol the decoratee conforms and has an additional dependency, the cache, for storing the objects.
+The decorator just conforms to the protocol that the decoratee conforms to and has an additional dependency, the cache, for storing the objects.

 ```swift
 public final class NearbyRestaurantsServiceCacheDecorator: NearbyRestaurantsService {